 Short on time?
-Chocolate Covered Dates are no-bake treats stuffed with a creamy filling, and walnuts, and sprinkled with shredded coconut on top.
-These dates are chewy-delicious and taste like our favorite chocolate caramel candies.
+Chocolate Covered Dates are no-bake treats stuffed with a creamy filling and walnuts, and sprinkled with shredded coconut on top.
+Packed with fiber and minerals, these dates are gooey-delicious and taste like our favorite chocolate caramel candies.

-If you’re short on time but still what to make an easy holiday treat?
+If you’re short on time but still want to make an easy holiday treat?
 This happens to be an ideal treat to make.

 How to Make Chocolate-Covered Dates?

 For this recipe, you will need a few pantry ingredients and a few minutes to stuff, chill, and then dip into melted chocolate.
 Then chill again.

 Ingredients Needed for these “fun-size” nougat candy bites… (full amounts of ingredients in the recipe card below!)

 Medjool Dates: Choose organic Medjool dates, and keep in mind, that you may have to slice them and remove the pits if they are not already pitted.

 Peanut Butter: Choose creamy peanut butter for this recipe.
 Also, if you prefer, you can use chunky peanut butter.
 They both will work with this recipe.